New York City Administration for Children's Services: Initiatives

 ACSConnectME: ACSConnectME is a mobile website for youth in foster care, foster parents, adoptive parents, families and child welfare professionals.
 The site provides users with greater access to information about services and resources across ACS, other government agencies and more.
 Users can search for the services that are right for them (education, housing, parenting support, etc.) in the location in which they reside.
 ACSConnectMe is the brainchild of a former foster youth who pitched the idea at a NYC Foster Care Technology & Policy Hackathon sponsored by ACS, after explaining the need to more easily access resources about education, housing and more all in one place.

-JustUs is an ACS diversion program, New York City’s first-ever gender-responsive diversion program for girls and lesbian, gay, bisexual/transgender and gender non- conforming (LGB/TGNCNB) youth, ages 12-18, who are involved or at high risk of involvement in the juvenile justice system.
+JustUs is an ACS diversion program, New York City’s first-ever gender-responsive diversion program for girls and lesbian, gay, bisexual/transgender and gender non- conforming (LGB/TGNCNB) youth, ages 12–18, who are involved or at high risk of involvement in the juvenile justice system.
 The program is in partnership with the nonprofit Rising Ground and Girls for Gender Equity.

 Group Attachment Based Intervention: ACS entered into a partnership with the Group Attachment Based Intervention (GABI) model through Montefiore Hospital and over the years has expanded this model across the entire city.
 GABI helps caregivers build strong bonds with their young children and foster their healthy development.
 The program provides clinician-facilitated play therapy, allowing parents to strengthen attachment with their children, which research demonstrates reduces the risks of child maltreatment.
 The program also provides parents one-on-one clinical sessions and peer support through parent groups.

-Fair Futures: Fair Futures, launched in 2019, and is a groundbreaking, first of its kind public-private partnership, that provides dedicated coaches, tutors and education, employment and housing specialists for youth in foster care ages 11 to 21.
-New York City is the first jurisdiction in the nation to implement an initiative for youth in foster care of this breadth and scale.
+Fair Futures: Fair Futures, launched in 2019, and is a public-private partnership, that provides dedicated coaches, tutors and education, employment and housing specialists for youth in foster care ages 11 to 21.
 Since the program’s launch, thousands of youth in foster care have been supported.
 Fair Futures is a coalition of child welfare agencies, nonprofits, foundations and advocates working together to help ensure the future success of young people.